U.S. flag An official website of the United States government.

 About the Program

-Through federal funding opportunities of up to $5,000, NOAA Planet Stewards supports educators working in formal and informal educational settings to carry out hands-on action-based stewardship projects with elementary through college age students, as well as the general public.
+NOAA Planet Stewards supports educators through funding to carry out hands-on, action-based stewardship projects with elementary through college age students, as well as the general public.
 Stewardship projects must make a substantive, measurable impact on an environmental issue related to the educator’s community.
-Projects should focus on the conservation, restoration, and/or protection of human communities and/or natural resources from environmental issues in one of the four focus areas identified below.
+Educators completing their stewardship project and all reporting requirements may be invited to:

 • Represent NOAA Planet Stewards at a national science education conference or NOAA Planet Stewards workshops to offer a formal presentation of their work.
-Financial support is provided for this opportunity.

 Project Focus Areas

-The four stewardship project focus areas are:
+The two stewardship project focus areas are:

 Visit our Focus Area Resources page for more information about these topics and resources to consider when planning a project: